+The country where I spent so much time and I have so many beautiful memories was now suffering.
 Meanwhile I was far away in my home and there was nothing I could do.
 It took me days to find out that everyone I knew was safe.

-Volunteering with All Hands Nepal
+All Hands volunteers in Nepal

 It had been 5 years since my last visit to Nepal.
 When an organisation asked me to help their local partner organizations with advice, I immediately booked my ticket.
 Hopefully I could inspire and motivate the organizations with sharing my experiences in Haiti where I worked after the earthquake, but I wanted to do more.